Safari Tech Books Online

 Admittedly, none of these are critical problems.
 But they give the user a sense that the service has not fully matured from a technical standpoint, and could benefit from some redesign for greater usability.
 Fortunately, none of these issues are significant enough to justify not recommending the service, or to pass up their offer for new users to try out the service at no charge for 14 days.
 Nonetheless, the weaknesses needed to be mentioned.
 In particular, let us hope that in the future, Safari will discontinue the practice of sending passwords unencrypted in e-mail messages to customers.
 That would be especially upsetting to customers who employ the same passwords for multiple uses.

-On balance, Safari Tech Books Online is an innovative and welcome service that may prove to be a central force in transforming the way publishing firms distribute their technical works.
+On balance, Safari Tech Books Online is an innovative and extremely convenient service that may prove to be a central force in transforming the way publishing firms distribute their technical works.
 In the meantime, computer professionals are urged to try Safari, explore its potential, and fully utilize its features to quickly locate technical keywords and sample source code.
 One of the many benefits may be that, in the future, the only time you will need to move those dusty old programming books is when you package them for shipment to used-book buyers, who have not yet discovered Safari.

 Copyright © 2003 Michael J. Ross.
 All rights reserved.